rebeclem/aphids/treebuilding.md

 mafft ${f} > ${f}_align
 done
 ```
-3) Combine aligned fasta files into a concatenated file using [this script](https://github.com/mossmatters/HybPiper/blob/master/hybpiper/fasta_merge.py).
-First, make a text file of names of aligned files using `ls *align > fasta_aln.txt`
+3) Combine aligned fasta files into a concatenated file using phyx.
+On an interactive node, first, load the phyx module `module load phyx`, then in the fasta_output_aa directory, use the following command: .a text file of names of aligned files using `pxcat *_align > myzus_concat.fasta`
 4)

 ## Building phylogeny using gene tree/species tree methods